 Laundry Hamper – Laundry Hampers are great if the laundry room is close by but sometimes they are in a different building or on a different floor.
 We prefer one with handles because it will probably get dragged, as is, right to the laundry room and to the back seat of whoever’s car is taking them home each time.
 (Trust me, my daughter uses it on trips home in lieu of a suitcase (and she brings a duffle too).
 There are also hampers with wheels that come in handy.

 Rolling Cart – This is a great way to store items.
-Can be used for bathroom supplies, a mini pantry, school supplies and whatever else they need to declutter their rooms.
+It can be used for bathroom supplies, a mini pantry, school supplies and whatever else they need to declutter their rooms.
 They also look cute and are easy to move around the room.
 College students recommend this purchase.

 I assure you that girls will be way more into decorating their rooms than the guys.
 Guys like simple, perhaps a poster, some sports paraphernalia, pennants.
 Either way, you can find the basics at places like Target, Walmart, TJMaxx and Bed Bath & Beyond.
 With so many more online-only places for shopping, we would encourage you to check out Wayfair, Dormify, and Etsy– they have great collections from tapestries to macrame, from monogrammed initials to string lights and everything in between.